Anxiety rocks can help you calm nerves immediately. Here's how they're used and how they can help you.

 More recent research in Denmark has shown that daily practice of mindfulness, in this case use of the Headspace app, helped change brain focus.
 Those who used the app had an easier time forgetting their fears, compared to those who would continue to focus on them (who didn’t use the app).

 As I began teaching mindfulness to my own clients, I would run into a specific problem.
-Many people were suffering from high anxiety and trauma symptoms.
-When your mind is in a constant state of anxiety, rumination, or stress, it’s pretty hard to focus on breathing.
+Many people were suffering from high anxiety and trauma and PTSD symptoms.
+When your mind is in a constant state of anxiety, rumination, or stress, it’s pretty hard to focus on much else.

 In the DBT program we would often use lotions to notice physical sensations and smells.
 This was a great introduction to mindfulness, and helped those who had trouble concentrating to notice their physical sensations.
 We would look for colors, or even hold cubes of ice.
 All of these were helpful at times.

 At some point, we started holding rocks to help with this sensory focusing.
-Perhaps I learned the rock technique from another therapist in DBT, as it expands on this process of using real items.
-In any case, the idea of using, teaching, and decorating grounding stones was born.
+The idea of using, teaching, and decorating grounding stones was born.
 It became a staple of my practice.

 You might have heard of kindness rocks, inspiration stones, or healing crystals.
 Any and all of these can be used as grounding stones.